Continuing Education Activity

 - Explain the importance of improving care coordination among the interprofessional team to improve outcomes for patients affected by Riehl melanosis.

 Facial melanoses affecting the face and neck region are of considerable concern to darker-skinned people.
 Although many facial melanoses, such as melasma, are well defined clinically, rendering them easy to diagnose, others have overlapping clinical morphology as well as histopathology.
-Riehl melanosis (RM), commonly considered as a pigmented contact dermatitis (PCD), is one such condition with diverse yet overlapping clinical features with other facial melanoses as ashy dermatosis and lichen planus pigmentosus.
+Riehl melanosis (RM), commonly considered as a pigmented contact dermatitis (PCD), is one such condition with diverse yet overlapping clinical features with other facial melanoses such as ashy dermatosis and lichen planus pigmentosus.